Saudi Crown Prince, Iranian FM Discuss Regional Developments

 Date

-RIYADH, Oct 9 (KUNA) -- Saudi crown prince and Prime Minister Mohammad bin Salman hosted on Wednesday the visiting Iranian Foreign Minister Abbas Araghchi, discussing bilateral relations and regional developments, said the official Saudi Press Agency.
+(MENAFN- IANS) Riyadh, Oct 10 (IANS) Saudi crown prince and Prime Minister Mohammed bin Salman Al Saud met with visiting Iranian Foreign Minister Seyyed Abbas Araghchi in Riyadh, discussing the latest regional developments and bilateral ties, local media reported.

-SPA said the two sides held the talks when the Crown Prince received the visiting Iranian official, adding the two sides broached the exerted efforts regarding the regional developments.

-Shortly earlier, Saudi Foreign Minister Prince Faisal bin Farhan discussed with his visiting Iranian counterpart regional developments, the foreign ministry said in a statement.
+During his visit, Araghchi also held a meeting on Wednesday with his Saudi counterpart Prince Faisal bin Farhan bin Abdullah, during which they discussed ways to strengthen bilateral relations and reviewed regional developments and efforts made for de-escalation, reports Xinhua, quoting the Saudi Press Agency (SPA).

 Legal Disclaimer: